Glose

 Glosa (English: Glose or Gloss) is a poetic form that borrows lines from another, usually more famous poem and incorporates its text.
 The term originates from the practice of fifteenth century Spanish courtiers composing poems with a quatrain from a better-known poem and the repetition of a line from that quatrain at the end of a newly composed stanza.
 Most glosa contain an epigraph from the borrowed quatrain followed by four decima.
-Although it is not longer common in Spain, modern English examples exist including Marilyn Hacker's "Glose".
+Although it is no longer common in Spain, modern English examples exist including Marilyn Hacker's "Glose".